Madara Rider: Origin tradition

 The meaning and symbolism of the sculpture is uncertain, as well as its actual masonry tradition and cultural source.

 The relief probably incorporates elements of both autochthonous Thracian and the newly arrived Bulgars' particular cults.
 The monumental size and iconography, and many of the specific details (stirrup, halo, skull-cup, bird, etc.) are generally part of Bulgar tradition, while the rightward direction and the lion are more typical of Thracian tradition.

 Some early researchers have considered it an example of the Thracian horseman – a recurring motif of a deity in the form of a horseman in the Paleo-Balkanic mythology.
 The motif typically features a caped horseman astride a steed, with a spear poised in his right hand.
 He is often depicted as slaying a beast with a spear, although this feature is sometime absent.
-Initially considered (and later abandoned) by Konstantin Josef Jireček and Karel Škorpil, this assumption was gradually rejected because of differences in the iconographic details, and the relation with the animals (there's no dog).
+Initially considered (and later abandoned) by Konstantin Josef Jireček and Karel Škorpil, this assumption was gradually rejected because of differences in the iconographic details, and the relation with the animals.

 Many scholars connect the origin of the relief with the ethnogenesis of the Bulgars, a semi-nomadic equestrian warrior culture from the Eurasian Steppe.
 Others have seen in the relief a resemblance to the Sasanian rock relief tradition.
 The hero-horseman is a common character of Turkic and Iranian-Alanic mythology.
 It is sometimes considered that the horseman represents or is related to the Bulgar deity Tangra, while Vladimir Toporov related it to the Iranian deity Mithra.

 Still others have noted a simpler explanation: that the relief was intended to represent Khan Tervel (701–718 AD), or, once considered likely but now usually rejected, Khan Krum (802–814 AD).